Nabilatopo11/printf/README.md

  If an error occurs, a negative number is returned.

 ## usage
- - All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89
+ - All your files will be compiled on Ubuntu 20.04 LTS using gcc
+ - using the options -Wall -Werror -Wextra -pedantic -std=gnu89
- - Include main.h which hold prototype functions
+ - Include "main.h" which hold prototype functions to be used